laraXgram/laraxgram.github.io/src/templates.md

 <a name="optimizing-templates"></a>
 ## Optimizing Templates

-By default, Temple8 template templates are compiled on demand.
+By default, Template template templates are compiled on demand.
 When a request is executed that renders a template, LaraGram will determine if a compiled version of the template exists.
 If the file exists, LaraGram will then determine if the uncompiled template has been modified more recently than the compiled template.
 If the compiled template either does not exist, or the uncompiled template has been modified, LaraGram will recompile the template.

 Compiling templates during the request may have a small negative impact on performance, so LaraGram provides the `template:cache` Commander command to precompile all of the templates utilized by your application.
 For increased performance, you may wish to run this command as part of your deployment process: